CallOn84/LeelaNets/README.md

 The version of Leela Chess Zero used for the policy tournament was "v0.31.0-dag+git.dirty built Jan 15 2025", and both engines were running on a Ryzen 5 5600X, 32GB of 3600MHz CL16 RAM, and an RTX 3070.
 Both models were given a 12-ply opening book made by Chad in the Leela Chess Zero's Discord server, which has 10,000 of the most frequently played opening lines with an 86.76% coverage of total games played by humans over-the-board and in correspondence chess.

 Elite Leela v2.0.2 was only given 3-4-5, 6-dtz, and 6-wdl syzygy tablebases, as Patricia 4 doesn't accept tablebases as part of engine commands.
-Still, tablebases were given to Cute Chess for it to use, hopefully mitigating any disadvantage Patricia 4 may have gotten from not having it.
+Still, tablebases were given to Cute Chess for its use, hopefully mitigating any disadvantage Patricia 4 may have gotten from not having it.

 The time control was 2 minutes + 1 second increment, mimicking the test conditions of CCRL's blitz runs.